 All FMU Procurement Card expenditures are available for review on the State Comptroller General’s website.

-P-Card Liaisons Now Required to Sign Monthly Statements
+P-Card Liaisons Now Required to Reconcile and Initial Monthly Statements

-Departmental Liaisons Now Required to Sign Monthly Cardholder Statements
+Liaisons Now Required to Reconcile and Initial Monthly Cardholder Statements

 Page 6 of the Francis Marion University Purchasing Card Manual has been amended as follows:

-The Department Liaison is responsible for: Signing all cardholder monthly statements signifying review of cardholder statements and receipts.
+The Liaison is responsible for: Reconciling and initialing all cardholder monthly statements signifying review of cardholder statements and receipts.
+Reconciliation requires that a check mark or other tick mark is indicated on each line of the statement denoting that the particular line item has been reviewed along with its corresponding paid receipt.
 This change makes the University’s policy consistent with the Materials Management Office South Carolina Purchasing Card Policy and Procedures.
 This requirement goes into effect immediately.